farm-fe/farm/CONTRIBUTING.md

 - If you've changed some packages And prepare for an updated version, you should output `npx changset` in the root directory.

+- When you are done with your work, verify that it works locally with `pnpm run ready`

 ## Setup

 - Fork and clone the repo.